 Worryingly, up to 81% of people surveyed also felt unable to identify signs of skin cancer with 96% failing to check their skin the recommended once a month.
-In order to help spot the signs of skin cancer the acronym ABCDE has been created:

 The number of skin cancer cases in the UK has been increasing since the 1960s with the rise of cheap overseas holidays being held responsible.
 It is estimated that over 263,000 new cases of skin cancer are diagnosed each year.
 In a society where cancer awareness is so prevalent it is surprising that so many people fail to recognise the long-term damage that the sun can do.

 Charlotte Proby, Chair of the British Association of Dermatologists’ Skin Cancer Prevention Committee has summarised the situation perfectly: “Many people in the UK are aware of the dangers; however, this has yet to translate into a culture of sun protection and skin checking which would do a lot to curb the incidence and deaths from this disease.”

 The link between sun exposure and skin cancer is widely known and yet a candid attitude towards sun protection remains.